 An opinion of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 At Frigoletto & Associates Inc., we are experts in knowing the value of real estate features in Leominster and Worcester County neighborhoods.
 This approach to value is commonly given the most weight when an appraisal is for a home purchase.

 Valuation Using the Income Approach

-Analyzing the data from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
-The estimate of value at the bottom of the appraisal report is not necessarily the final sales price even though it is likely the best indication of what a property is worth.
-Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from Frigoletto & Associates Inc. will help you attain the most accurate property value, so you can make wise real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
+The estimate of value at the bottom of the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valueIt's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to sell the property again.
+It all comes down to this, an appraiser from Frigoletto & Associates Inc. will guarantee you attain the most accurate property value, so you can make wise real estate decisions.